owaits/ScreenMonkey.Help/reference/clipTypes/Text/TextClipObjects.md

 |Alert|

 ## Stopwatch
 Provides an onscreen clock which counts up from zero in realtime, starting when the clip is played.
+If you would like to stop the stopwatch but leave the duration on screen then you can use a [Freeze clip](../FreezeClip.md).

 |Item|Description|
 |-|-|